 Malignant breast tumors (breast cancer) if not detected and treated early will continue to grow.
 In this case, the cancerous cells will invade and destroy normal tissue near the tumor.

 If it is not stopped, the cancer can reach and affect the nearby lymph nodes.
-From there, the malignant cells can also spread to other areas of the body through the lymph system or bloodstream.
+From there, the cancerous cells can also spread to other areas of the body through the lymph system or bloodstream.

 - Early stage breast cancer